alfille/distance/README.md

 * x-axis: Dimension
 * y-axis: Average segment length (normalized to longest diagonal)
+ * Clearly the length is bounded by the maximum length so the average normalized value must be < 1
-* Curves: Different metrics from p=1 to p=10
+* Curves: Different p-norms from p=1 to p=10

 ## Precision
 Calculations are done in [double precision](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) floating point which limits the exponent to about 10^-300.
 Since the calculation involves multiplying numbers from 0.0 to 1.0 by themselves, dimension = 200 is probably safe. (i.e. 0.1^200)

 ## Results
-Note that the normalized (to the longest diagonal) appears to reach an assymptotic value for each power at higher dimensions.
+Note that the normalized (to the longest diagona) appears to reach an assymptotic value for each power at higher dimensions.

+Lets pivot the analysis to p-norm segment limit at increasing dimension

 ![Assymptotic](images/Assymptote.png)

-* x-axis: power (p in Lp metric)
+* x-axis: p-norm (p in Lp metric)
+ * Note this is p-norm now, not dimension, on the x-axis
 * y-axis: Average segment length (normalized to longest diagonal)
-* Curves: Various dimensions (25,50,75,100,150,200)
+* Curves: Various dimensions (25,50,75,100,150,200) -- so incresing dimension suggesting a limitting case
-* Since Linf devolves to Max metric, it makes sense that values approach 1.0 ( i.e. the max value of an infinite number of random values in [0,1] -> 1 )
+* Since Linf devolves to the Max metric, it makes sense that values approach 1.0 ( i.e. the max value of an infinite number of random values in [0,1] -> 1 )

 # Plotting
 Although the examples here are done with Excel, there is a script based on the ubiquitous [gnuplot](http://www.gnuplot.info/)